 Here is an example of how quickly a simple business decision can get complicated:

-Even in a scenario where the company has no long-term lease considerations, and makes the decision to outsource a non-core function to an outside consultant, will the company know which assets to dispose of in the outsourced unit, and which ones to keep?
+Even in a scenario where the controller tries to do the right thing and dispose of the replaced assets, will the controller know which assets to dispose of, and which ones to keep?
 What can be done to simplify the process of retiring assets when they are no longer in service?
-How can the company avoid the pain of culling through hundreds or thousands of lines of assets when a transition of an internal function occurs?
+How can the controller avoid the pain of culling through hundreds or thousands of lines of assets when a transition of an internal function occurs?

 Begin at the beginning…

 The best way to avoid confusion at the end of the asset lifecycle is to properly identify it at the start.
-You should physically tag every newly purchased FF&E asset with a code that is tracked by the department that centrally purchased the assets (e.g. building services tracks the coffee machines, and information technology tracks the laptops).
+You should physically tag every newly purchased FF&E asset with a code that is tracked by the department that purchased the assets.
 The affixed codes should be integrated with the data recorded in the fixed asset system at purchase.
-So when building services or IT tracks an asset through its lifecycle, they won’t have to hunt through the fixed asset detail to figure out which asset is being disposed of when it goes out of service.
+So when an asset is tracked through its lifecycle, the controller won’t have to hunt through the fixed asset detail to figure out which asset is being disposed of when it goes out of service.

-If you are not already taking this step—or are in the process of developing a system that supports such identification—you can add an employee name or some other unique identifier to an asset’s description in the fixed asset system (such as Laptop120-JJones).
+If you are not already taking this step—or are in the process of developing a system that supports such identification—you can add a room location or some other unique identifier to an asset’s description in the fixed asset system (such as “Room 120 Armoire”).
 This short-term solution can get complicated, though.
-For example, if Jones leaves the company, the laptop will likely be placed in the inventory for re-use with new employees, yet the asset name will not change.
+For example, if the armoire gets moved to another room, the asset name will likely not change.
 In other scenarios, you may purchase equipment, such as coffee machines or computers, in bulk, with no specific user in mind.
 These are entered 10, 20, 30 at a time as one asset into the fixed asset system.
 In this case, you will be challenged to determine what amount of that bulk asset should be written off at the end of the individual equipment lifecycles.
 And that is if you’ve been tracking the equipment overall.
 For companies less diligent, ghost assets are the result.